Civil disorder: Tactics

 A mob may erect barricades to impede, or prevent, the effectiveness of law enforcement.
 For example, they may use grappling hooks, chains, rope, or vehicles to breach gates or fences.
 They may use sticks or poles to limit law enforcement's use of billy clubs and bayonets.
-They may overturn civilian vehicles to impede troops advancing to engage them or vandalize law enforcement vehicles to try to spark over-reaction from law enforcement or to incite further lawlessness from the mob.
+They may set on fire or overturn vehicles to impede troops advancing to engage them, and may vandalize law enforcement vehicles to try to spark over-reaction from law enforcement or incite further lawlessness from the mob.

-Mobs often employ fire, smoke, or hidden explosive devices e.g. strapped to animals, masked in cigarette lighters or toys, rigged to directed vehicles, etc. Not only can these devices be used to create confusion or diversion, but they can also be used to destroy property, mask looting of mob participants, or provide cover for mob participants firing weapons at law enforcement.
-If law enforcement engages with the mob, in returning fire, any innocent casualties resulting from the chaos usually make law enforcement look undisciplined and oppressive.
+Mobs often employ fire, smoke, or hidden explosive devices e.g. bombs strapped to animals, masked in cigarette lighters or toys, or rigged to directed vehicles.
+These devices can be used to create confusion or diversion, and can also be used to destroy property, mask looting by mob participants, or provide cover for mob participants firing weapons at law enforcement.